Nissan Versa replace Ignition Coil(s) to fix DTC P0301

 Installation is accomplished in the reverse order of removal.

-2. Perform perform the drive cycle requirements for the fault area.
+Step 2: Perform the KOEO and Key ON Engine RUNNING (KOER) tests or follow the On-Board Diagnostics (OBD2) drive cycle requirements for the fault area.

-4. Check for pending or stored DTCs.
-If none are found, the repair is complete.
+Step 4: Check for pending or stored DTC(s).
+If none is found, the repair is complete.